vale-cocoa/GregorianCommonTimetable/README.md

 Its cases are:
 * `.hourlyBased`: for a schedule based on hours of the day.
 * `.weekdayBased`: for a schedule based on weekdays.
+* `.dailyBased`: for a schedule based on days of the month.
 * `.monthlyBased`: for a schedule based on months of the year.

 This subtype offers also some useful public instance variables: